Loading more MCQs...

 Describe the issue with this question.
 Our team will review it.

-Which of the following is the most accurate reason?
+Which of the following is a function of the kernel in an operating system?

 Explanation